aivara-se/provar.se/apps/webapi/docs/architecture.md

 ## Authentication

-Incoming requests are authenticated using API keys.
+Incoming requests are authenticated using JWT access tokens or api keys.
 Users would create API keys by logging into the Provar Webapp.
-These keys are also used to identify to which organization the feedback should be linked to.

 ## Persisting Data

-The application uses MongoDB to persist data which is hosted by MongoDB Atlas.
-Check `*.repository.ts` files for code using the database.
-Database migrations are done by engineers using the MongoDB Shell.
+The application uses PostgreSQL to persist data which is hosted by Neon.
+Check `*_repository.go` files for code using the database.

 ## Deployment (prod)